-The Company will initially issue an aggregate principal amount of \$300 million of Notes.
-The Notes will mature on March , 2018.
+The Company will initially issue an aggregate principal amount of \$400 million of Notes.
+The Notes will mature on March 1, 2018.
 Subject to the Company's compliance with the "Limitation on incurrence of additional indebtedness", covenant, the Company is permitted to issue more Notes under the Indenture (the "Additional Notes").
 Unless the context otherwise requires, for all purposes of the Indenture and this "Description of notes," references to the Notes include any Additional Notes actually issued.
 All Additional Notes of each series will be substantially identical to other Notes of such series other than the issuance dates and any required legends and will constitute a part of the same series.
-We will issue the Notes in fully registered form in minimum denominations of \$100,000 and integral multiples of \$1,000.
-The Trustee will initially act as registrar (the "Registrar") and principal paying agent (the "Principal Paying Agent," and together with any additional paying agent and transfer agent appointed from time to time, the "Paying Agents").
-The Notes may be presented for registration of transfer and exchange at the offices of the Registrar and at the offices of any Paying Agent appointed in respect of any Notes.
+We will issue the Notes in fully registered form in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
+The Trustee will initially act as registrar (the "Registrar") and principal paying agent (the "Principal Paying Agent," and together with any additional paying agent and transfer agent appointed from time to time, the "Paying Agent appointed in respect of any Notes.
+We may change any Paying Agent and the Registrar without notice to Holders or appoint additional or other paying and transfer agents.
 We will pay principal (and premium, if any) on the Notes at the Trustee's corporate office in Minneapolis, Minnesota and at the offices of any Paying Agent appointed in respect of any Notes.
 At the Company's option, interest also may be paid by mailing a check to the Holder's registered address.

-Interest on the Notes will accrue at the rate of % per annum (calculated on the basis of a 360-day year comprised of 12 months of 30 days).
-Interest on the Notes will be payable semi-annually in cash in arrears on each March and September , commencing on September , 2010.
-The Company will make interest payments to the Holders at the close of business and immediately preceding the applicable interest payment date.
+Interest on the Notes will accrue at the rate of 8.25% per annum (calculated on the basis of a 360-day year comprised of 12 months of 30 days).
+Interest on the Notes will be payable semi-annually in cash in arrears on each March 1 and September 1, commencing on September 1, 2010.
+The Company will make interest payments to the Holders at the close of business on February 15 and August 15 immediately preceding the applicable interest payment date.
 Interest on the Notes will accrue from the Issue Date or, if interest has already been paid, from the most recent date on which interest on the Notes was paid.